hashicorp/terraform-provider-azurerm/website/docs/d/postgresql_flexible_server.html.markdown

 * `administrator_login` - The Administrator Login for the PostgreSQL Flexible Server.

 * `fqdn` -  The FQDN of the PostgreSQL Flexible Server.

 * `identity` - A `identity` block as defined below.

 * `sku` - A `sku` block as defined below.

+* `version` - The version of PostgreSQL Flexible Server to use.

 * `tags` - A mapping of tags assigned to the PostgreSQL Flexible Server.

-* `version` - The version of PostgreSQL Flexible Server to use..

 ---